ansonuser/micro_trees/README.md

 # Description

 This is a micro tree models from scratch.
 You can see more details in the examples notebook.
+If you are interesting in theoretic part, feel free to visit my post [here](https://ansonuser.github.io/ansonwang/).

 # Requirements